haiwenzhu/Design-Pattern/README.md

 Ensure a class has only one instance, and provide a global point to access it.

 ###Adapter
 Convert the interface of a class into another interface clients expect.
-Adapter lets classes work together that couldn't otherwise because of incompatible interfaces
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+###Bridge
+Decouple an abstraction from its implementation so that the two way can vary independent.